DanielFromRice/CrossBot/README.md

 # CrossBot
 Discord bot for posting links to random crosswords

+To Run: Must have .env file in the directory containing bot token.
+Current active bot is in CrossBotClient.py

 CrossBot.py -> Bot to get crosswords using "Bot" class, uses prefix "+"

 CrossBotClient.py -> Uses the more general "Client" class, more customizability in how to scan messages, this is the code currently in use.
 Responds to "crosswords?" anywhere in message